 I currently have two thermometers.
 The first is a short-stemmed one that came with my HotBin, and has lasted several years, while the second is a 16-inch REOTEMP FG16P-C43.

-Many compost thermometers claim to be fog proof, but even those can be vulnerable to fogging up at times.
+Many compost thermometers claim to be fog proof, but in my experience, most still fog up to some degree.

 I’ve mostly found that a foggy compost thermometer is a nuisance rather than a disaster, as you can usually still read the temperature despite the fog.
-What’s more, you can clear the fogging (more on that later!)
+What’s more, there are ways to remove the fog if it annoys you (more on that later!)

 However, some thermometers are vulnerable to damage from consistent fogging.
-To minimize the risk of it happening, look for a hermetically sealed design (i.e. a thermometer screen so tightly closed that no air or water can leave or enter it.)
+To minimize the risk of it happening, look for a hermetically sealed design.

 Material, construction and stem thickness